Port Washington North, New York: Road

-Major roads in Port Washington North include Cow Neck Road, Middle Neck Road, Mill Pond Road, Radcliff Avenue, Soundview Drive, and Shore Road/Sands Point Road.
+Major roads in Port Washington North include Cow Neck Road (CR C53), Harbor Road (CR D07), Middle Neck Road (CR D55), Mill Pond Road (CR D57), Radcliff Avenue, Soundview Drive, and Shore Road (CR E25).

 Bus

-As of August 2021, Port Washington North is served by two Nassau Inter-County Express bus routes: the n23 and the Port Washington Shuttle.
+As of July 2024, Port Washington North is served by two Nassau Inter-County Express bus routes: the n23 and the Port Washington Shuttle.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Port Washington North.

 Power

 PSEG Long Island provides power to all homes and businesses within Port Washington North.

 Sewage

 Port Washington North is located within the Port Washington Water Pollution Control District, which operates the sanitary sewer system serving the village.

 Water

 Port Washington North is located within the boundaries of the Port Washington Water District, which provides the entirety of Port Washington North with water.

+Healthcare and emergency services

+Healthcare

+No hospitals are located within Port Washington North.
+The nearest hospital is St. Francis Hospital, located in nearby Flower Hill.

+Although no hospitals are located within Port Washington North, a GoHealth urgent care center is located within the village, at the Stop & Shop Plaza; this facility is operated by Northwell Health.

+Fire

+The Village of Port Washington North, in its entirety, is located within the boundaries of (and is thus served by) the Port Washington Fire District.

+Police

+The Village of Port Washington North is served by the Port Washington Police District.